adamreiser/gallery-sync/README.md

 # Gallery Sync

 This script generates a [blueimp Gallery](https://github.com/blueimp/Gallery) index.html from a template using the contents of an images directory.
 Thumbnails will be automatically generated and placed in a directory defined by the script.
-The template file is simply the standard blueimp index.html with `<script src="js/demo/demo.js"></script>` removed.
+The included template file is the default blueimp index.html with `<script src="js/demo/demo.js"></script>` removed and the carousel gallery configured.

 ## Note